Changeover time matrix

 Nobody records it.
 The same sequence gets scheduled again next week.

-ProChangeover computes planned changeover time for every product pair on your line using your actual task structure.
+ProChangeover computes planned changeover time for every product pair from your task structure.
 One view.
-Every combination.
-Colour-coded from green (cheapest) to red (most expensive).
-Products grouped by category so the structure of your line is immediately visible.
+Colour-coded green (cheapest) to red (most expensive).
+Products grouped by category.

-The matrix is built from your task structure, not entered manually.
-Add a task, change a planned duration, restructure a changeover — it recalculates automatically for all affected pairs.
-Open it directly from the line screen.
+Not entered by hand.
+Add a task, change a duration, restructure a changeover — it recalculates.
+Open from the line screen.
 No separate planning tool.
 No version drift.

 The data was always in your task structure.
-Now it's in one place you can use before you commit.
+Now it's usable before you commit.

 Changeover time matrix for Line 3 showing planned changeover duration in minutes for all product-pair combinations — REF-12A, REF-14B, REF-16C in the Liquids group and REF-31D, REF-55E in the Powders group — colour-coded green to red